No Spring for Frazer: Plot

-Mainwaring is preparing to march the platoon over to the recreation ground for a lecture on field craft.
+Mainwaring is preparing to march the platoon over to the recreation ground for a lecture on fieldcraft.
 Wilson enters the office, informing him that Pike and Jones are ready for him to inspect their rifles, and Frazer is ready with the Lewis gun.
 Mainwaring inspects Jones' rifle and reminds him not to leave sausage skins in the magazine again.
 He also reminds Pike not to let his mother clean his rifle with a bath brick.
 Frazer is relieved to not have to clean the Lewis Gun again for three weeks, but Mainwaring notices that the butterfly spring is missing, and Frazer surmises that it is in his workshop.

 Mainwaring marches the platoon to Frazer's workshop and Frazer searches for the box where he keeps his tools, believing the spring is there, but it has gone.
 Mainwaring asks him what the box was like, and is shocked to learn that it is shaped like a coffin.
 Frazer tells him that when he was young, he learnt how to make coffins and perform dentistry on the Isle of Mingulay.
 He remembers that Mr Drury, an undertaker, would probably have taken it, so the platoon heads there.

 Mr Drury is in a hurry and does not stop to speak with Frazer and Jones.
 They instead speak with his secretary, Miss Baker, who confirms the use of the coffin.
-Frazer asks if it is still there, but Miss Baker reveals it is now occupied by a Mr Horace Blewitt.
+Frazer asks if it is still there, but Miss Baker reveals it is now occupied by a Mr Horace Bluett.
 Jones and Frazer are shocked, and are even more shocked to learn that his brother Sidney wanted him to repose on his dining room table.